Leavenworth Washington town square with snow all over

 Best restaurants for dinner in Leavenworth, Washington

 If you’d like to eat at any of the more popular restaurants, you may want to make a reservation for them.
-One evening, we went into town for dinner without reservations, and it took a while to find a place that could seat us sooner than an hour (ended up at Colchuck’s and got a super delicious burger called the Le Royale which had bacon jam, truffle aioli, sautéed mushrooms and onions, and melted Brie).
+One evening, we went into town for dinner without reservations, and it took a while to find a place that could seat us sooner than an hour.
+We ended up at Colchuck’s and got a super delicious burger called the Le Royale which had bacon jam, truffle aioli, sautéed mushrooms and onions, and melted Brie!
 We reserved a table at Yodelin for the next evening and that was absolutely worth it!
 Best and fanciest soup of my life, we stuffed ourselves!

 Delicious bone broth soup from Yodelin in Leavenworth Washington